Keon-Jukes/Pokedex-exercise/README.md

 # Pokedex Project

-This project was created for Colt Steele's React course on Udemy
+This project was created for Colt Steele's React Masterclass course on Udemy

 ## Available Scripts